Panelista-Output/panelista-articles/content/en/lantmannen-and-panelista.md

 ### What is it like working with Panelista and the Panelista team?

 **Jenny**: It is fast, and it is easy.
-You get a great report from the tool which is easy to share. ~~We share the reports with our team and get feedback about how nicely packaged it is.~~
+You get a great report from the tool which is easy to share. ~~We share the reports with our team and get feedback about how nicely packaged they are.~~

 **Cathrine**: We would like to thank you for the exceptional commitment while getting started, we received much more support than what I could have expected!